-This controller is powered by a 32-bit processor wrapped in an ABS case with integrated cooling.
+This CNC motion controller is powered by a 32-bit processor wrapped in an ABS case with integrated cooling.

-The xPRO V5 comes fully assembled and programmed with XYZ probe input, integrated relays, E-Stop switch, and power switch.
+The xPRO V5 comes fully assembled and programmed with XYZ probe input, integrated relays, an E-Stop switch, and a power switch.

-In terms of what this controller can do for you, the xPRO V5 can most 3 axis CNC mills with dualdrive motors and 4 axis CNC Mills with a rotary table.
+In terms of what this controller can do for you, the xPRO V5 can run most 3-axis CNC mills with dual-drive motors and 4-axis CNC Mills with a rotary table.

-If you are looking for a plug-and-play type CNC controller with the power to do almost any DIY CNC work, and you don't mind paying it a bit extra for the convenience and power, then the xPRO V5 is for you.
+If you are looking for a plug-and-play type CNC router controller with the power to do almost any hobby work, and you don't mind paying a bit extra for the convenience and power, then the xPRO V5 is for you.

-- Extreme power and versatility to do any task
+- Extreme power and versatility to do any hobbyist task

 - Plug-and-Play without initial setup time

-- Pricier than the other economy options in this list.
+- Pricier than the other economy options on this list.

 - Buyers can face a waiting time as the product is not always in stock